rweigel/phys513/2023/hw.md

 4. Compute and sketch $\mathbf{E}^+ + \mathbf{E}^-$.

+The primary motivation of this problem is to justify the claim that the field of a polarized object can be computed not by finding the field due to all of the dipoles but rather the field created by so--called "bound" charge densities.
+Here, the field due to the dipoles approaches the field due to to sheets of charge.
+This fact is addressed in the following problem.

 ## Bound Charges

 Read 4.1--4.4 of Griffiths, Introduction to Electrodynamics (3rd or 4th edition).